Baggage handler: Lavatory agent

 The lavatory or "lav" agent is responsible for removing waste matter from the lavatories of incoming aircraft, by flushing the lavatory system.
 Surprisingly, the lesser physical demands of this position put it in equal or higher demand with other positions.
 In stations with higher volumes of passenger traffic, lavatory agents will usually use trucks adapted with large tanks on board that do not need to be emptied as often.
 These are also configured to facilitate access to the waste ports of the aircraft, which can be out of reach by other means.
 In places where fewer or smaller aircraft are being serviced, a "lav cart" (essentially a small lav truck pulled behind a tug) is used to service the lavatories.

 Mail/freight agent

 As mail and freight arrives at a destination to either terminate at that location or continue on to another destination, certified agents handle and deliver it.
 They are responsible for scanning each package and delivering it to its proper aircraft.

 Bag room agent

-As baggage is delivered into the bag room via conveyor belt it is the Bag Room agent's job to sort bags into carts according to routing.
+As baggage is delivered into the bag room via conveyor belt it is the Bag Room agent's job to sort bags into carts according to routing. (i.e. if the individual who owns the bag has their final destination at the aircraft's destination or if they are transferring to a different flight).
+It is also the bag room agent's responsibility to sort the bags belonging to persons flying on standby or in first class.